Madison, Wisconsin: 1960s and 1970s

-These protests were the subject of the 1979 documentary The War at Home.
-David Maraniss's 2004 book, They Marched into Sunlight, incorporated the 1967 Dow protests into a larger Vietnam War narrative.
+These protests are the subject of the 1979 documentary The War at Home.
+David Maraniss's 2004 book They Marched into Sunlight incorporates the 1967 Dow protests into a larger Vietnam War narrative.
 Tom Bates wrote the book Rads on the subject (ISBN 0-06-092428-4).
-Bates wrote that Dyke's attempt to suppress the annual Mifflin Street Block Party "would take three days, require hundreds of officers on overtime pay, and engulf the student community from the nearby Southeast Dorms to Langdon Street's fraternity row.
+According to Bates, Dyke's attempt to suppress the annual Mifflin Street Block Party "would take three days, require hundreds of officers on overtime pay, and engulf the student community from the nearby Southeast Dorms to Langdon Street's fraternity row.
 Tear gas hung like heavy fog across the Isthmus."
 In the fracas, student activist Paul Soglin, then a city alderman, was arrested twice and taken to jail.
-Soglin was later elected mayor of Madison, serving several times.
+Soglin was later elected mayor of Madison.

 21st century

-In early 2011, Madison was the site for large protests against a bill proposed by Governor Scott Walker that abolished almost all collective bargaining for public worker unions.
-The protests at the capitol ranged in size from 10,000 to over 100,000 people and lasted for several months.
+In early 2011, Madison was the site of large protests against a bill proposed by Governor Scott Walker that abolished almost all collective bargaining for public worker unions.
+The protests at the capitol ranged from 10,000 to over 100,000 people and lasted several months.

+On October 31, 2022, the city of Madison annexed the majority of the remaining Town of Madison.
+On December 16, 2024, a school shooting occurred at Abundant Life Christian School on the city's east side, resulting in three deaths and six injuries.

 Geography

-Madison is located in the center of Dane County in south-central Wisconsin, 77 mi west of Milwaukee and 122 mi northwest of Chicago.
-The city completely surrounds the city of Monona, and the villages of Maple Bluff and Shorewood Hills.
+Madison is in the center of Dane County in south-central Wisconsin, 77 mi west of Milwaukee and 122 mi northwest of Chicago.
+Downtown Madison is on an isthmus between Lake Mendota and Lake Monona; the city's trademark "Lake, City, Lake" reflects this geography.
+Madison completely surrounds the suburbs of Maple Bluff, Monona, and Shorewood Hills.
 Madison shares borders with its largest suburb, Sun Prairie, and three other suburbs, Middleton, McFarland, and Fitchburg.
-Other suburbs include the city of Verona and the villages of Cottage Grove, DeForest, and Waunakee as well as Mount Horeb, Oregon, Stoughton, and Cross Plains.
+Other suburbs include Cottage Grove, DeForest, Verona and Waunakee as well as Mount Horeb, Oregon, Stoughton, and Cross Plains further into Dane County.